open-telemetry/opentelemetry-dotnet/docs/trace/getting-started/README.md

 [TracerProvider](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md#tracerprovider)
 is configured to subscribe to the activities from the source `MyCompany.MyProduct.MyLibrary`, and export it to `ConsoleExporter`.
 `ConsoleExporter` simply displays it on the console.
+The `AlwaysOnSampler` is used by default which does not sample any traces.

 ```csharp
 using var tracerProvider = Sdk.CreateTracerProviderBuilder()